Multi-Family Dwelling

-Building a multi-family dwelling—such as a duplex, triplex, fourplex, townhouse, or apartment—requires planning, approvals, and coordination with the Town.
+Building a multi-family dwelling - such as a duplex, triplex, fourplex, townhouse, semi-detached or apartment, requires planning, approvals and coordination with the Town.

 Follow the steps below to understand the process.